 ER visit led to an EKG (all clear) followed by a CT-scan.

-Scan resulted in the mass sighting.
-(Why do they call it that?)
+Scan resulted in the accidental mass sighting.
+(Why do they call it a mass?)

-Mass sighting followed by a mammogram marked as urgent, followed by an ultra-sound.
+Mass sighting followed by a diagnostic mammogram marked as urgent, followed by an ultrasound.

 Mass sighting confirmed.